 Debt can be an overwhelming burden that affects your social and professional lives, relationships and your mental wellbeing.
 Start by putting your device down, splashing a bit of cold water on your face and giving yourself a pep talk.

-Here are four tips to help knock down debt.
+Here are some tips to help knock down debt.

 Make a plan.
 Writing things down can make them easier to manage.
 Prioritise the debts with the most interest – often those nasty credit cards we spoke about earlier.
 That way you won't get hit with as much compounding action.

 Bite the bullet.
 Like going to the dentist, your to-do list at work, or getting back into running, there's nothing to it but to do it.
 When it comes to debt, that means upping monthly repayments if possible.
 By increasing your payments, you may chip into the principal and also lessen the interest.

 Don't talk about it.
 Bottomless brunch and your five different streaming subscriptions might have to go, but it’s worth the peace of mind, trust us.
 There are some essentials you can't afford to cut, so you have to be ruthless in trimming the "nice-to-haves."

 This is another awesome way to get your debt into shape.
 Consolidating your debt is when you wrap all your different debts into one simple payment.
 It's easier to understand and keep track of and can cut down on admin and associated fees big time.
 Benefits of debt consolidation include: